aanilgeo/ai-resume-analyzer-team3/README.md

      ```

 4. **Running the Application**:
-   - Access the frontend at `http://localhost:3000` and the backend at `http://localhost:8000`.
+   - Access the app at `http://localhost:3000`.

 5. **Testing**:
-   - Use `pytest` for backend testing and `npm test` for frontend testing.
+   - `pytest` is used for backend testing and `jest` is for frontend testing.
+   - For more info on how to perform testing, go to [SETUP.md](./docs/SETUP.md).

 ---